132nd-vWing/OPERATION-SOCHI/README.md

 2) All other 132nd assets are based at SENAKI-KOLKHI

 3) FARP DALLAS: **N43deg 25'/ E040deg 06.9'/ 290ft**

+4) Airbases charts for use can be found [here](https://cloud.132virtualwing.org/s/AHMgPCqfk9gSCW6)

+**NOTE** - the GND chart for SENAKI-KOLKHI is customized with corrected taxiway labeling.

 ## AIRSPACE CONTROL PLAN
 1) COMBATFLITE file